42 Amazing places to visit in Somerset

 Gartell Light Railway, Templecombe

-This delightful narrow gauge railway runs along the the old Somerset and Dorset railway line and is privately operated by the Gartell family and their friends.
+The delightful Gartell narrow gauge railway runs along the the old Somerset and Dorset railway line and is privately operated by the Gartell family and their friends.
 It’s only opened to the public on selected dates throughout the year, so do check their opening times online for the latest timetable and opening hours.

 Shepton Mallet Prison